 Check the cost of making the call.

 HM Passport Office issue all passports in the United Kingdom.
 They can attach a sticker to a new passport stating the word 'passport' in Braille.
-Thus, use the application form to request a Braille passport sticker.
+Thus, use the application form to request the UK Braille sticker passport.

 Note: Blind people can also get a sticker for a current passport by contacting the nearest Passport Customer Service Centre.